Fiction Writing: Most Popular Articles

 A definition of the literary term first person point of view as used by fiction writers.

 : A flat character is a minor character in a work of fiction who does not undergo substantial change

-As a writer, you must choose which point of view will allow you to most effectively develop your characters and tell your story, but how do you make that crucial decision?
+As a writer, you must choose which point of view will allow you to develop your characters and tell your story most effectively.

 A definition of the literary term second person point of view as defined for fiction writers.

 Most writers have trouble with writer's block at some point in their careers.
 Fortunately, there are many ways to start writing again.

 Looking to start submitting your fiction to literary magazines, but unsure of where to begin?
 These ten journals are prefect for beginning the process.
 All are well-respected, but also open to work by new authors.

 A figurative language definition for creative writers, students, and teachers from About.com's guide to fiction writing.